reputage/didery.js/docs/api/postBlobs.rst

 #########
 This function uses fetch to hit the POST blobs endpoint of a didery server.
 The POST blobs endpoint saves new encrypted private key blobs.
 Data posted to the server will be verified against signatures.
-If any discrepancies are found the operation will fail.This function is asynchronous.
+If any discrepancies are found the operation will fail.
+This function is asynchronous.

 Parameters
 ==========